kevinblumenfeld/PSCloudTools/PSCompliance/docs/Get-LAComplianceSearch.md

 Again, this report simply reports on "Searches"

 Make sure you are first connected to the Office 365 compliance service.
-Simply use Get-LAConnected,  e.g.
+Simply use Get-LaConnected,  e.g.
-Get-LAConnected -Tenant Contoso -Compliance
+Get-LaConnected -Tenant Contoso -Compliance

 ** If run with the All switch, it will output all the searches, one per row and a column for each location (all locations of Exchange, SharePoint & PublicFolders)
   ** this report will report on everything